 CRITERIA: At the completion of this activity, you should understand the regional fire protection inspection process for a plant that has transitioned to NFPA 805.

-Explain the objectives of the fire protection inspection (FPTI) for a plant that has transitioned to NFPA 805.
+Explain the objectives of the fire protection team inspection (FPTI) for a plant that has transitioned to NFPA 805.

-Explain the difference between the fire protectioninspection for a plant that has transitioned to NFPA 805 and one that has not transitioned.
+Explain the difference between the fire protection team inspection for a plant that has transitioned to NFPA 805 and one that has not transitioned.

-Explain the regulatory requirements and licensing basis against which postfire safe-shutdown capability is assessed.
+Explain the regulatory requirements and licensing basis against which post-fire safe-shutdown capability is assessed.

 TASKS: The activities listed below shall be performed under the guidance of a subject matter expert.